-Students in online courses are required (when a take-home or a paper is not assigned) to take the same final exam as students in a corresponding traditional course, and they will be graded along the same grading curve as all other students in the course (including, where applicable, J.D., full- and part-time Graduate Tax students, and students in other LL.M. specialties).
-When an online course is administered independently of a traditional course, the Professor will make the determination about the content of the final exam, but all students are treated equally and grading is performed by the Professor without knowledge of the identity of any student.
+Students in online courses are required (when a take-home or a paper is not assigned) to take the same final exam as students in a corresponding on-campus course, and they will be graded along the same grading curve as all other students in the course (including, where applicable, JD, full-time, and part-time Graduate Tax students, and students in other LLM specialties).
+When an online course is administered independently of a traditional course, the professor will make the determination about the content of the final exam, but all students are treated equally and grading is performed by the professor without knowledge of the identity of any student.

 Final exams are scheduled and administered by the Office of Academic Services.
 Students in the Executive LLM and MSL programs can take exams in several ways:

 Referred to as "In-Class" exams, these exams are proctored in a classroom on campus.
 Students are provided with a printed copy of the exam questions.
 Exam answers are entered and uploaded into Exam4 software.
 Please note that all Spring 2022 "In-Class" exams have been converted to "Computer-Proctored Remote."